Driving Under the Influence (DUI) Charges

 A third DUI is an extremely serious charge and you can be charged with a misdemeanor or even a felony after your third or subsequent arrest for DUI.
 If you have four DUI’s, you are likely going to be charged with a felony no matter how much time has lapsed between charges.
 You may incur fines up to $5,000 and five years of jail time.
 And your driver’s license will be permanently revoked if convicted.
 These are just some of the severe consequences of felony DUI charges.

-Types of DUI/DWI Charges in Florida
+Types of DUI/DWI Charges

 - If you have a prior DUI offense